 If all other measures fail to control cluster headaches, some doctors may suggest cutting or damaging certain nerves in the face.
 However, the nerve may grow back.

 The surgical options for sinus headache include:

 Septoplasty is done to correct a deviated septum, which is the wall that separates the left and right nasal cavities.
 The doctor will remove or reposition portions of the septum that are out of place.
-The surgery is usually done as an outpatient procedure with either local or general anesthetic.

 Copyright © Nucleus Medical Media, Inc.